Zinn House: Zinn family

 Johan Friedrich Zinn's daughter, Emma Sophie Amalie, married the composer Johan Peter Emilius Hartmann.
 The couple lived on the second floor.
 Hartmann served as organist at the nearby Garrison Church from 1724 to 1843 and thereafter in the cathedral.
 He stayed in the apartment after his wife's death and inhabited it until his own death in 1900.
 Other composers of the family lived there, in particular Emil Hartmann, but also at times Niels W. Gade and August Winding.
 Also composers Asger Hamerik and C.F.E.
 Horneman belonged to the Zinn family and resided for a while in the house.

+Adolf Johannes Zinn's property on Kvæsthusgade.

 The journalist Jens Giødwad, editor of the magazine Fædrelandet, was a resident in the building from 1870 to circa 1874.
 The artist Johan Rohde lived in the building in 1903–04.

+The last member of the Zinn family yo own the property was Adolf Johannes Zinn.
+He was then grand son of Johan Friederich Zinn.